Pylons/pyramid/docs/index.rst

 Tutorials
 =========

-Step-by-step tutorials which demonstrate how you might use and deploy :mod:`repoze.bfg`.

 ZODB + traversal Wiki tutorial, demonstrating how to build a :term:`traversal` based application using :term:`ZODB` and :term:`authentication`.
 Good for people with prior Zope experience